davetaz/openactive-crossfilter/learning.md

 > There are many types of charts and grids in the dc-js crossfilter library.
 It can be difficult to get started sometimes, as the documentation doesn't always make it clear what the minimal configuration is to make a chart display.
 Now you have a basic chart showing up, you can check out the different options and configurations for your rowChart at [http://dc-js.github.io/dc.js/docs/html/](http://dc-js.github.io/dc.js/docs/html/).
 >

 Now for a basic line chart.
-Let's get the session length (duration) for each activity and use it to make another facet on our crossfilter.
+Let's get the session cost (price) for each activity and use it to make another facet on our crossfilter.

 Add the following lines underneath the code for your activity rowChart:

+    // CREATE COST CHART
-    var duration = cf.dimension(function(item) {
+    var cost = cf.dimension(function(item) {
-      dur = item.data.duration;
+      price = item.data.offers[0].price;
-      return moment.duration(dur).asMinutes();
+      return price;
     });

-    var durationGroup = duration.group();
+    var costGroup = cost.group();

-    var durationChart = dc.lineChart('#durationChart');
+    var costChart = dc.lineChart('#costChart');

-    durationChart
-	  .width(400)
+    costChart
+      .width(300)
       .height(100)
-	  .dimension(duration)
-	  .group(durationGroup)
-	  .x(d3.scaleLinear().domain([0,120]))
+      .dimension(cost)
+      .group(costGroup)
+      .x(d3.scaleLinear().domain([0,10]))
       .xUnits(function(){
         return 20;
       });

-You should now see a line chart showing the activity duration by number of sessions appearing under the `#durationChart` label.
+You should now see a line chart showing the activity cost by number of sessions appearing under the `#costChart` label.
 It may be a little messy since we haven't done anything with the styling yet, but we can see it working.
-If you click on any row in the activity chart you should see the duration chart change as the data is filtered.
+If you click on any row in the activity chart you should see the cost chart change as the data is filtered.

 ---
-**Test your knowledge**
+### Test what you've learned

-Can you change the duration line chart into a bar chart instead?
+Can you change the cost line chart into a bar chart instead?
->*Hint*
+>**Hint:**
->The dc.js documentaiton describes how to create different chart types.
+>The dc.js documentation describes how to create different chart types.

 ---

-## Step 4
+## Step 4 - improving the user interface
-### UI improvements

 We have a working crossfilter, but now we need to add a few more elements to make it easier to use.

-#### Search
+### Adding a Search function
-A search function will help to filter the data by keyword.
+This will make it easier to filter the data by keyword.
 You can instruct this function to look in multiple fields within the data to find a match, but we will start with just two:

 * title
 * description

-as these are the free text fields that are most likely to coontain the sort of keywords someone might be looking for.
+as these are the free text fields that are most likely to contain the sort of keywords someone might be looking for.
 Just as we created a list of activities for our dataGrid to display, now we need something very similar for the Search box to work with.

 Find the line that reads

     //STEP 4 CODE GOES HERE

 and add the following lines of code.

 Build a list to search on: